bittremieuxlab/simba/README.md

   --PREPROCESSING_NUM_WORKERS=0
 ```

+This script will generate a file 'mapping_unique_smiles.pkl' with the specific mapping information between unique compounds and corresponding spectra.
+As known, each compound can have several spectra and this file saves information about this mapping.

 ### Output
 - Numpy arrays with indexes and structural similarity metrics
 - Pickle file (`mapping_unique_smiles.pkl`) mapping spectra indexes to SMILES structures